Mactan–Cebu International Airport: Runways

+The second runway (Runway 04L/22R) started construction in January 2020.
+It is 2560 m long and 45 m wide.
+It was completed in January 2024, but remained closed.
+The said runway is planned to be used in case the main runway (04R/22L) is closed.
+It was inaugurated in January 2025.
+MCIA's joint runways are the Philippines' only set of parallel runways since Clark International Airport decommissioned its second runway in 2017. the second parallel runway 04L/22R is now being used from 0330 to 1730 every day.

 Other structures

-The airport has other government buildings like the two-level CAAP Administration Building and the six-level MCIAA Corporate Building, both located within the airport complex.
+The airport has other government buildings like the two-level CAAP Administration Building and the six-level MCIAA Corporate Building, located within the airport complex.
 The parking area outside the terminals has a total capacity of 750 cars.